No-Code vs Low-Code vs AI App Builders: Complete Comparison Guide

 Bubble: full-stack power, zero portability

-Bubble occupies different territory altogether.
-It's a genuine full-stack builder — user authentication, database operations, multi-step workflows, and API integrations, all configurable through a visual editor.
+Bubble occupies a different territory altogether.
+It's a genuine full-stack builder with user authentication, database operations, multi-step workflows, and API integrations.
+All configurable through a visual editor.
 Some production businesses run entirely on Bubble, handling real transactions for real customers.

 The trade-off is stark.
 There is no way to export a Bubble application as runnable code.
 Their documentation states this plainly.
 Your app lives on their platform, runs on their infrastructure, and if you want to leave, you start over.
 You can pull your data out via CSV or API, but the logic - every workflow, every conditional, every permission rule you painstakingly assembled - stays behind.